geomstats/geomstats/docs/hackathons.rst

 ==========

 Geomstats core developers organize several hackathons a year, with the following goals:
-  * Train new users
-   * Includes pair-programming, i.e. pairing a new user with an experienced Geomstats developer.
+  * Train new users, e.g. pairing a new user with an experienced Geomstats developer.
-  * On-board new contributors
-   * Includes training on collaborative coding practices.
+  * On-board new contributors, e.g. on collaborative coding practices.
   * Foster new collaborations and strenghten existing ones
   * Bring the community of geometric statistics and learning together.